wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 On your turn:

-1. [Party](#party) - Describe something at the party a wallflower notices.
+1. [Party](#party) - Describe something at the party the wallflowers notice.
 This might be an object, person, scene, or detail.
 2. Read
     > Our wallflowers all saw this.
 What are your wallflower thoughts?
 What are they feeling?
 3. Pause